 More recently, the University acquired a number of parcels east of Macomb Street.
 The more substantial acquisitions included the Donald L. Tucker Civic Center and the O'Connell property which is located immediately south of the Tucker Center's approximate 20-acre site.
 A number of smaller parcels located primarily in the western and southwestern areas of the Main Campus have also been added to the University's land totals.
 These parcels are individually smaller than either the Tucker Center or O'Connell properties but their strategic values are just as important.
-Currently, the University is in the process of acquiring three additional parcels; one on Copeland Street, one on College Avenue, and one on South Monroe Street.
+Currently, the University is in the process of acquiring a parcel on Duval Street.